How Long Is GTA 6? The 75-Hour Story Length Leak Explained

 - Enhanced relationship mechanics between Jason and Lucia

-- Vice City would need to be significantly larger to support 75 hours of content
+- Vice City and the wider Leonida map would need to support 75+ hours of non-repetitive content

-- More diverse districts and locations to prevent repetition
+- More diverse districts and locations to prevent the map feeling mined-out

 - Multiple story paths and player choices affecting campaign length

-- Side activities integrated more deeply into main narrative
+- Side activities integrated more deeply into the main narrative

 Image courtesy of Rockstar Games